1. Kore: the numerical explorer of rapidly rotating planets with liquid cores

 4. Gravity data processing codes

-Python tools for obtaining and working with Level-2 spherical harmonic coefficients from the NASA/DLR Gravity Recovery and Climate Experiment (GRACE) and the NASA/GFZ Gravity Recovery and Climate Experiment Follow-On (GRACE-FO) missions (using Tyler Sutterly)
+Python software for processing and working with Level-2 spherical harmonic coefficients from the NASA/DLR Gravity Recovery and Climate Experiment (GRACE) and the NASA/GFZ GRACE Follow-On (GRACE-FO) missions.
+Code produced by Tyler Sutterley with contributions from Hugo Lecomte in the scope of the GRACEFUL project.

 https://github.com/hulecom/read-GRACE-harmonics